 - provide fresh, chemical-free produce to our local community from our on-site farm stand and at the Pomona Farmer's Market.
 This includes accepting CA WIC coupons and food stamp EBT, as well as donating to local food banks;

 - offer volunteer opportunities to Boy/Girl Scout troops, high school and college students, families, special needs individuals, seniors, and others;

 - conduct highly successful master classes in gardening, quarterly parent and toddler participation program classes, and educational courses in art (such as photography and drawing) and science, focusing on botany, simple machines and anatomy/dissection.

-- utilize the farm experience to promote healing and growth for individuals and families through an on-site licensed marriage and family therapist and the use of volunteer opportunities.
+- utilize the farm experience to promote healing and growth for individuals and families through our Volunteer Program.
+Work with our Volunteer Coodinator and experience the benefits of physical labor.

 We aspire to cultivate community life, friendships, and social justice; educate health and sustainability for people and places; and preserve agricultural lands and organic ways of growing food.

 - Acting in awareness of limited information and the discipline of restraint

 - Practicing neighborliness through service, collaboration, and partnerships

 - Restoration of the body and soul